fazlerabbi37/fazlerabbi37.github.io/source/blogs/osmconvert_cheat_sheet.rst

 osmconvert Cheat Sheet
 ======================
-A quick reference of osmconvert.
+A quick reference to osmconvert.

 osm to pbf
 ----------